whispir/api/source/includes/_messages.md

 }
 ```

-A second method of scheduling messages, users can schedule messages to be sent multiple times (e.g. every hour, every day or every 7 days).
+A second method of scheduling messages is where users can schedule messages to be sent multiple times/repeatedly (e.g. every hour, every day or every 7 days).

 Users can configure the repeat rate of the message delivery as part of the message sendout.